leahiel/Primitive-StoryFormat/Scope-Document.md

 * 6a) This includes a `First` passage tag.
 * 6b) This includes a `Last` passage tag.

-7) [WF Legacy] Passages tagged with "Frontmatter" and "Backmatter" should be placed before and after the Story Passages.
+7 - DONE) [WF Legacy] Passages tagged with "Frontmatter" and "Backmatter" should be placed before and after the Story Passages.
 * 7a) The order of both matter passages should be able to be specified with a suffix of `_number` after their tag name. i.e. A passage tagged with `[frontmatter_3]` will be the third frontmatter passage in the novel.

 8) [WF Legacy] Other text markup syntax available to authors for use.